We make choices every day. While we may not utilise particular decision-making styles for each trivial decisions, we will for others.

 - Con – people can make their decisions too quickly.

 When to use directive decision-making

 When should you use this particular decision-making style?
-It works best if you are in a stable environment which has events that happen on a consistent basis.
+It works best if you are in a stable environment that has events that happen on a consistent basis.
 This style suits cause and effect relationships, where everything is clearly defined.

 This decision-making style lives and dies on the information available.
 If you are an analytical decision-maker, then you will rely on evidence, facts, and your own observations.